Bofa14/Free5gc-UERANSIM-project/README.md

 As mentioned many times before *we have uploaded just the config files that we have modified* in order to fully reproduce the simulation, you have to create 5 virtual machine (with ubuntu 20.04) and follow the installation instruction provided by https://github.com/free5gc/free5gc and https://github.com/aligungr/UERANSIM.
-In order for the main script (placed in the main machine) to open an ssh connection with all the virtual machine we have setup a public key connection (between main pc and VMachines ) so that prompting password is not needed.
+In order for the main script (placed in the main machine) to open an ssh connection with all the virtual machine we have setted up a public key connection (between main pc and VMachines ) so that prompting password is not needed.
 <br/>
 <br/>